XXXXXX on XXX: cancelled? season XXXX? (release date) - canceled + renewed TV shows - TV Series Finale

 Telly’s Take

 - TV show ratings are still important.
-Follow Party of Five‘s weekly ups and downs.
+Follow The Haves and the Have Nots‘ weekly ups and downs.

-- How do this show’s ratings compare to other network TV shows?
+- How do this show’s ratings compare to other channels’ TV shows?

-- Find more Party of Five TV series news or other Freeform TV show news.
+- Find more The Haves and the Have Nots TV series news or other OWN TV show news.

 - Explore our TV show status pages.